An Efficient Closed-Form Solution to Full Visual-Inertial State Initialization: Experiments

-\textbf{Comparison against baselines: } We use as baselines the tightly-coupled version of DRT (denoted as DRT-tight)~\cite{he2023rotation}, VINS-Mono initialization (denoted as VINS-Mono)~\cite{VINSmono}, and the analytical-solution~\cite{zuniga2021analytical} which is an improved work of the ORB-SLAM3 initialization~\cite{campos2020inertial} (denoted as AS-MLE).
-Table~\ref{tab:euroc-per-seq-rowwise} summarizes per-sequence initialization accuracy on EuRoC, comparing our approach against AS-MLE, VINS-Mono, and DRT-tight.
-Averaging across sequences, our method attains the lowest velocity RMSE (\({0.09}\,\mathrm{m/s}\)) and gravity-direction error (\({0.90}\,\mathrm{deg}\)), outperforming DRT-tight (\({0.11}\,\mathrm{m/s}\), \({1.03}\,\mathrm{deg}\)), VINS-Mono (\({0.11}\,\mathrm{m/s}\), \({1.47}\,\mathrm{deg}\)), and AS-MLE (\({0.17}\,\mathrm{m/s}\), \({2.66}\,\mathrm{deg}\)).
-The per-row highlights indicate that our initializer is best or second-best in the majority of sequences for both velocity and gravity, with isolated cases where DRT-tight remains competitive (e.g., V102 gravity).
-Overall, these results show that a closed-form, structure-free design yields consistently stronger velocity and gravity estimates at the end of initialization, providing a more reliable starting point for subsequent optimization.
-For the accelerometer bias, our method also achieves the lowest average RMSE (\({0.084}\,\mathrm{m/s^2}\)), improving over AS-MLE and VINS-Mono.
-This confirms that bias effects are well captured during initialization.
-As noted by the authors, DRT-tight does not model accelerometer bias in its translation constraints, hence the missing entries in Table~\ref{tab:euroc-per-seq-rowwise}.
+\textbf{Comparison against baselines: } We compare our initializer against three representative baselines: the tightly-coupled version of DRT (denoted as DRT-tight)~\cite{he2023rotation}, the initialization module of VINS-Mono (denoted as VINS-Mono)~\cite{VINSmono}, and the analytical-solution method~\cite{zuniga2021analytical}, which extends the ORB-SLAM3 initialization~\cite{campos2020inertial} (denoted as AS-MLE).
+Table~\ref{tab:euroc-per-seq-rowwise} reports per-sequence initialization errors on the EuRoC dataset.
+Averaged across all sequences, our method achieves the lowest velocity RMSE ($0.09\,\mathrm{m/s}$) and gravity-direction error ($0.90\,\mathrm{deg}$), outperforming DRT-tight ($0.11\,\mathrm{m/s}$, $1.03\,\mathrm{deg}$), VINS-Mono ($0.11\,\mathrm{m/s}$, $1.47\,\mathrm{deg}$), and AS-MLE ($0.17\,\mathrm{m/s}$, $2.66\,\mathrm{deg}$).
+Per-sequence results show that our initializer is best or second-best in the majority of cases for both velocity and gravity, with only a few isolated sequences where DRT-tight remains competitive (e.g., gravity estimation in V102). {In addition to velocity and gravity, Table~\ref{tab:euroc-per-seq-rowwise} explicitly reports inertial bias errors during initialization.} {Our method consistently achieves the lowest gyroscope bias error across all sequences, with values in the order of $10^{-2}\,\mathrm{rad/s}$, significantly improving over AS-MLE and VINS-Mono.} {This highlights the benefit of explicitly estimating and compensating the gyroscope bias \emph{prior} to solving the closed-form initialization system, leading to more accurate relative rotations.} {The improved rotation estimates directly translate into more consistent gravity alignment and lower velocity errors, as observed in Table~\ref{tab:euroc-per-seq-rowwise}.
+For the accelerometer bias, our approach also yields the lowest average RMSE ($0.084\,\mathrm{m/s^2}$), indicating that bias effects are reliably captured during initialization.
+We note that DRT-tight does not explicitly model inertial biases during its initialization stage, and therefore accelerometer and gyroscope bias errors are not reported for this method.
+Unlike some initialization methods, we do not enforce a fixed gravity magnitude during initialization.
+Instead, translation-related states are estimated only after sufficient observability is detected, ensuring a well-conditioned linear system.
+As shown in Fig.~\ref{fig:triggering} and Table~\ref{tab:euroc-per-seq-rowwise}, this observability-aware strategy yields lower gravity-direction and velocity errors than methods enforcing gravity magnitude prematurely.}